User Guide

 Editing the data file

-TrAcker saves its data as a JSON file [JAR file location]/data/addressbook.json
+TrAcker saves its data as a JSON file [JAR file location]/data/addressbook.json automatically.

 Advanced users are welcome to update data directly by editing that data file.

-While the app is running, edits to the addressbook.json
+While the app is running, edits to the addressbook.json file will not be reflected in the UI.

 To view the changes, rerun the application.